jfricano/StreamOtter/docs/IMPLEMENTATION_HANDOFF.md

 3. [V1 API specification](./V1_API.md).
 4. [Typed contracts](../contracts/v1/api.ts), [example](../contracts/v1/example.ts), and [type checks](../contracts/v1/type-tests.ts).
 5. [Research](./RESEARCH.md) when the reason behind a design decision matters.
-6. [Home site and demo plan](./WEBSITE_AND_DEMO_PLAN.md) for example reuse, public launch scope, and the gates after V1.
+6. [Home site and demo plan](./WEBSITE_AND_DEMO_PLAN.md) for how the separate site project relates to this repository, and the gates after V1.

 The detailed V1 specification and its types take precedence over earlier roadmap sketches.
 If the specification and types conflict, resolve the conflict explicitly and update both.
 Make routine implementation decisions independently.
 Ask the owner only for a material product decision that cannot be resolved from this scope.